lrusso/ArduDrone/README.md

 * The STL model file is included in order to print the case in any 3D printer.

-* The SCENE model file can be modified using with [3DObjectMaker](https://lrusso.github.io/3DObjectMaker/3DObjectMaker.htm) editor.
+* The SCENE model file can be modified by using with [3DObjectMaker](https://lrusso.github.io/3DObjectMaker/3DObjectMaker.htm) editor.

 ## About the App